mojolingo/talking_stick/README.md

 * `TalkingStick.Partner.handleOffer(offer)` Pass in offer received from a Partner
 * `TalkingStick.Partner.handleAnswer(answer)` Pass in an answer received from a Partner
-* `TalkingStick.Partner.handleRemoteICECandidate(RTCIceCandidate)` Pass ICE candidates received from remote Partners in to instances of `TalkingStick.Partner`
+* `TalkingStick.Partner.handleRemoteICECandidate(RTCIceCandidate)` Pass in ICE candidates received from remote Partners

 ### Additional Methods